hashtopolis/server/README.md

 ## Thanks

-* winxp for testing, writing help texts and a lot of input ideas
+* winxp5421 for testing, writing help texts and a lot of input ideas
-* blazer for working on the agent
+* blazer for working on the csharp agent, hops for working on the python agent
 * CynoSure Prime for testing
 * atom for [hashcat](https://github.com/hashcat/hashcat)
 * curlyboi for the original [Hashtopus](https://github.com/curlyboi/hashtopus) code
-* 7zip binaries are compiled from https://sourceforge.net/projects/sevenzip/files/7-Zip/16.04/
+* 7zip binaries are compiled from [here](https://sourceforge.net/projects/sevenzip/files/7-Zip/16.04/)